Not all chili pastes are created equal! Let’s take a look at the best chili paste substitutes for popular pastes.

 Then, mix in a little cayenne, or crushed red pepper flakes.
 Add a little garlic, powdered or minced should work.
 You may also want to add a pinch of onion powder.

 Combine the ingredients.
-Taste it?
+Taste it.
 Does it need more of a kick?
 If so, add more spice.
-Need more tang, add a touch of white vinegar.
+If you need more tang, add a touch of white vinegar.

 Keep tweaking it until you feel it is close to your normal brand of chili garlic paste.

 Thai chili paste is a little more challenging to substitute because it usually includes fish sauce or shrimp paste and tamarind, as well as onions, garlic, vinegar, and oil.